Regenerative Agriculture Program

 Workshops will be held each year in the lower EP and Cleve areas to assist farmers understand and map their paddock pH and develop an action plan to restore pH levels.

 Increase landholders understanding of mallee seeps in the landscape and investigate management options.
+Find out more about the Board's Mallee seeps project.

 Grants and demonstrations